 How many coats do you need?
-How many pairs of jeans to you need?
+How many pairs of jeans?
 What else do you have excess of in your life?

 Why not donate that stuff to someone who needs it more than you?

-You might recall that Joshua just donated the majority of his remaining clothes to the Goodwill recently:
+You might recall, from a previous essay, that Joshua just donated the majority of his remaining clothes to Goodwill recently:

-Ryan donated a ton of stuff to the Salvation Army and Goodwill during our journey into minimalism.
+And Ryan donated a ton of stuff during his journey into minimalism, too.

-You can find the charity that is right for you at Donation Town (many will even come to you to pick up your donation).
+You can find the charity that is right for you at Donation Town (some charities will even come to your home to pick up your donation).

 Scenario Three: Donate Your Time

 Last Saturday, we spent our day donating our time.
-We helped rehab a house for a family in Dayton, Ohio.
-We did this with a great organization called Habitat for Humanity.
-Not only do you get to help a family who needs your help, but you get to pick up some practical skills as a bonus.
+We helped rehab a house, alongside our friends at Habitat for Humanity, for a family in Dayton, Ohio.
+Not only did we get to help a family who needed help, but we got to pick up some practical home-repair skills as a bonus.

 The most valuable thing you can give someone is your time.
 How are you going to give your time to others?

-While Ryan was in the checkout line at the grocery store recently there was a young, early twenty-something couple with a newborn baby standing in front of him.
-He saw they were putting some things back they brought to the checkout line because they didn’t have enough money.
-The urge to contribute—that same hardwired desire to help we all have—kicked in and Ryan knew that he had to contribute to this couple.
-So he purchased the items that they couldn’t afford and gave those items to that young couple.
+While Ryan was in the checkout line at the grocery store recently there was a young couple standing in front of Ryan, holding their newborn baby.
+Ryan noticed they contemplating which items to return the to shelves because they realized they didn’t have enough money to purchase everything they’d brought to the register.
+The urge to contribute—that same hardwired desire to help we all have—kicked in, and so Ryan purchased the items that they couldn’t afford.

-We’re not writing about these things because we want everyone to see how nice we are (although we are super nice guys, not to mention incredibly handsome and friendly and a supercool guys to hang out with).
-We’re writing about how we contribute because we want you to contribute too.
+We’re not writing about these things because we want everyone to see how nice we are.
+We’re writing about how we contribute because we want you to contribute, too.

-When Ryan got that “you need to do something” feeling in the checkout line, he didn’t think, he just acted.
-You can do the same thing; you can condition yourself to just act.
+When Ryan got that “you need to do something” feeling in the checkout line, he didn’t overthink—he acted.
+You can do the same thing; you can condition yourself to take action.

 If there is something in your life right now that you’ve been wavering on, a decision of should I or shouldn’t I, just act on what you know is right.
 Act on that built-in voice.
-We guarantee you’ll feel great.
+You’ll feel great if you do.